IIITM-Jay/opval/README.md

 # OpVal: A Metadata-Based Validation Framework for RISC-V Opcodes and Traces
-_...An upcoming open tool to validate, trace, and debug RISC-V opcode specifications with CI support._
+_...An upcoming open tool for validating, tracing, and debugging RISC-V opcode specifications with CI support.
+The project is currently in its initial phase of research and exploration, focusing on understanding existing tools and frameworks, studying historical efforts, and identifying gaps to address._

 ## Overview